VZhyrytskiy/An2-02.1-Components-Demo/README.md

-# Angular2 Components Demo Project
+# Angular Components Demo Project

 ## Agenda
-1. What is Angular 2 App?
+1. What is Angular App?
 2. What is a Model?
 3. AppComponent
 4. AppModule